-This chocolate chip mug cookie or cake is absolutely incredible.
+This chocolate chip mug cookie is absolutely incredible.
 Perfectly moist with rich vanilla and chocolate chips, this cookie is the perfect single-serving dessert recipe.
 Ready in about one minute!

 Sweet brown sugar gives this cookie just the right amount of sweetness that will be hard to say no to.
 Prepare this recipe whenever that late night sweet-tooth hits and you need a soft mug cookie ASAP!